 Most powerful way to doFigma Variables

-VV turns Figma variables into a living graph.
-Designers build and debug variables visually.
+VV turns collections, modes, and aliases into a living graph.
+Designers build and debug them visually.
 Developers ship the exact same values via a tiny build-time resolver.

 See your variable system in 2D.